Elexix2004/Arduino/README.md

 # 🔐 Pin Generating Security System (VAULT)

 ## 📌 Overview
 VAULT is an Arduino-based security solution that generates a **cyclic PIN every 30 seconds**, encrypts it, and transmits it via Bluetooth to an Android application.
 The system eliminates the need for physical keys or remembering multiple PINs, offering enhanced convenience and security.

-This project was developed as part of **Innovative Projects using Arduino (ECE2010)** by Group IPA 30.

 ---